turingschool/gear-up/m4_sessions/1710-inning/group_four.md

 - Michael Sagopolutele
 - Daniel Vogelsang

-Session Title: Our new role as developers in social movements
+**Session Title: Our new role as developers in social movements**

-Description: Why should students come to this session?
+**Description:**
+In an incresingly technological world, there is an oppotunity for people with the ability to write in the language of technology to play a oversized role in the direction of the planet.
+In this session, participants will be exposed to a number of social movements and ways technology has played a role and then be given the opportunity to explore their own interests and ways they can make an impact.

 **Session Outcomes:** What will students leave with or gain from this session?
 - A personal mission statmement/committment to the role they will play as a developer in making their communities a better place